 The outcomes of harassment differed for men and women as well.
-Men who were harassed or worried about future harassment were more likely than women to contact police (10% versus 5%) and report being harmed economically (11% versus 7%).
-Women who were harassed, however, were more likely to report sleeping loss, trouble concentrating, or anxiety (24% versus 16% of men) and depressive or suicidal thoughts (16% versus 10%).
+Men who were harassed or worried about future harassment were more likely than women to contact police (10% vs. 5%) and report being harmed economically (11% vs. 7%).
+Women who were harassed, however, were more likely to report sleeping loss, trouble concentrating, or anxiety (24% vs. 16% of men) and depressive or suicidal thoughts (16% vs. 10%).
+I've been harassed and bullied over my religion (Islam).

-Outcomes of Online Harassment by Gender As a result of your experience with online hate and harassment, have you ...
+35-year-old politically liberal, white straight Muslim woman Outcomes of Online Harassment by Gender As a result of your experience with online hate and harassment, have you ...